* Feb diesel sales plunged 19 pct in Germany, 24 pct in UK

 Initially sparked by VW's 2015 emissions test-cheating scandal and subsequent studies exposing the true levels of NOx emissions, the diesel slump has since deepened rather than stabilising, as Mueller and others had hoped it would.

 Sales of diesel cars fell 8 percent in Europe last year, reducing their market share to 44 percent from a 55 percent peak in 2011.
-Partly as a result, average CO2 emissions increased in Europe in 2017 for the first time in a decade, according to researchers JATO Dynamics.
+Partly as a result, average new-car CO2 emissions actually rose in the UK for the first time in 17 years.

 That was before the latest PR setbacks, in which VW admitted using monkeys and humans to test exhaust gas, and a court ruled that German cities were free to ban older diesel cars - joining Paris, London and a host of other urban centres that have vowed to run them off the road.

 Diesel sales were down another 19 percent in Germany last month, and a whopping 24 percent in Britain, amid concern that the decline in second-hand values would give way to collapse.

 French carmakers, which have relied heavily on diesels to meet CO2 goals, are now scrambling for alternatives.
 Renault has stepped up development of a low-cost hybrid known as "Locobox", but the powertrain won't even begin rolling out until 2021.